otabuzzman/RTXplay/optx/README.md

   interactions.

-  Additional objects in FILE must conform to Wavefront OBJ and each have have a TRANSFOM.
-The format is sx:sy:sz:tx:ty:tz with floats in s[xyz] and t[xyz] for scaling and translating.
+  Additional objects in FILE must conform to Wavefront OBJ and each have a TRANSFOM.
+The format is sx:sy:sz:tx:ty:tz with floats for scaling and translating in sx, sy, sz and tx, ty, tz respectively.

 Examples:
   # render and convert image to PNG.
 Print statistical information on stderr.